ukparliament/Orchestration/Functions/readme.md

 **Path**: `GraphDBBackup`

 **Description**: Backs up this database.
 The GraphDB is the data storage platform for the entrire platform.
-The backup is performed daily to Azure's backup data platform resource and is scheduled by the platform.
+The backup is performed daily at 5am to Azure's backup data platform resource and is scheduled in the `SchedulerJobLoop.json` file in the `LogicApps` folder.
 Currently retention is permanent but will be reduced if an expected enhancement from Microsoft reducing the retention is introcuced.